 Paradoxically, new technologies can be both a major source of expenses for hoteliers, as well as a method of eradicating your biggest costs.
 Technology is, if anything, the investment that keeps on giving, and places hotels in a position to adapt and grow with evolving guest demands.
 It's an established truism that the only constant is change.
 If you want your business to survive, you're going to need to keep up with that change.
 Of course, hotels must never lose sight of their budget initiatives, but technology budgets that include innovative mobile-centric solutions should be looked at as a long-term, revenue generating investment.
 Offering a beautiful property is one thing, but a beautiful property that utilizes guest experience technology to drive profits, loyalty and operational benefits is in a league of its own.

-Zaplox helps hotels and vacation home rentals to create a modern and profitable mobile guest experience.
-Zaplox is a market innovator of the contact-free mobile guest journey and mobile key services for the global hotel market.
-The company operates in Europe and North America and offers a turnkey platform for managing the guest's hotel stay, improving the check-in and check-out process, and distributing mobile keys for the hotel rooms directly to guests' mobile phones.
-Zaplox solutions allow hotels to add Zaplox functionality to their existing hotel app, or to launch their own app mobile app in a cost-effective way.
-In addition, Zaplox offers a self-service kiosk solution that helps deliver a frictionless guest journey.
-Zaplox solutions save time and costs while providing hotels with a direct channel to communicate with the guests and the opportunity to generate additional revenue.
-Zaplox works with all major smartphone platforms and can support the hotel's lock and property management system.
-The systems can replace or coexist with key cards and physical keys.
-Zaplox systems have been in commercial use since 2011 and have helped deliver more than 3.5 million guest nights.
-Zaplox was founded in 2010 at IDEON Science Park in Lund, Sweden, and the company has offices in Europe and the United States.
-The Zaplox stock is listed on the NASDAQ First North Growth Market. www.zaplox.com.
+Zaplox is a market innovator of the contact-free mobile guest journey and mobile key services for the global hospitality market.
+The company operates in Europe and North America and offers a turnkey platform for managing the guest's hotel stay, improving the check-in and check-out process, and distributing mobile keys directly to guests' mobile phones.
+Zaplox solutions save time and costs while providing hotels with a direct channel to communicate with the guests and generate additional revenue.
+The solutions have been in commercial use since 2011, and the company is listed on the NASDAQ First North Growth Market.